ChristosRaptis/challenge-data-analysis/README.md

 - Removed duplicate values.

 ### Data Analysis
-- Calculated correlation between property price and the other varaiables.
+- Calculated correlation between property price and the other variables.
 - Removed "type_of_sale" and "has_open_fire" variables due to negative correlation with price.
 - Plotted correlation between price and other variables.
 - Plotted correlation heatmap to display correlations between all variables.